pubky/pubky-knowledge-base/Pubky Core/Adoption.md

 ## Pubky Adoption

+This note is indicative and creative.
+There is no set on stone plans for realizing adoption, these are just ideas.
 Realizing the full potential of Pubky relies on network effects through mainstream user onboarding:

 - Legacy centralized imports ease migration paths for established communities and profiles.